Timeline of the 2019–2020 Hong Kong protests (July 2020): Other developments

 Democracy activist Nathan Law announced that he had left Hong Kong for an undisclosed location, out of safety concerns.
 Days later it became known that he was in London.

 3 July

 Hong Kong government actions

-A man arrested on 1 July becomes the first person being charged of "breaching the national security law", articles 21 and 22 and of terrorism, article 24.
+A man arrested on 1 July became the first person being charged of "breaching the national security law", articles 21 and 22 and of terrorism, article 24.

-Hong Kong Education Bureau sent a late night notice to all schools in Hong Kong demanding that the newly enacted national security legislation will be taught and enforced in all public and private schools, including special education schools, in every single grade level starting in Kindergarten.
+The Hong Kong Education Bureau sent a late night notice to all schools in Hong Kong demanding that the newly enacted national security legislation will be taught and enforced in all public and private schools, including special education schools, in every single grade level starting in Kindergarten.
 The Bureau will support developing curriculum and assessment, the notice stated, and requests all stake holders – educators, administrators, social workers – work together to "enhance national identity".

-The court extended a restraining order against the grassroot Facebook SupportPolice group over the unauthorized posting of an arrested 15-year-old protester mugshot-like photo, while in police custody, onto its Facebook page.
-The photo has been circulated in Instagram, WeChat, and other social media and the boy and his family were subject to intimidation and harassment.
-The original court order was to expire on 3 July.
-According to Stand News, the boy was arrested on 24 May for unlawful gathering in Mong Kok, released on the 26th, with his photo posted to SupportPoliceGroup Facebook page and other pro-police forums on the 25th.
-Facebook has not responded to the boy's lawyer at the time of court hearing.

 International response against National Security Law

 The government of Canada announced that it would suspend its extradition agreement with Hong Kong in response to the provisions of the Hong Kong national security law.
 Furthermore, Canada is considering a "pathway to citizenship", a priority point system, to accept young (18–23 years old), university-bound students who have been participating in the pro-democracy protests.
 The eligibility of applicants of the scheme could be limited to those between the age of 18–35.

 Japanese legislators were asking the Japanese government to cancel the summit and state visit of Xi Jinping.
 The draft resolution stated that Japan should not ignore the worsening situation and should take a stance to show support to the Hong Kong pro-democracy citizens.

 A total of 27 countries' governments condemned the national security law: Australia, Austria, Belgium, Belize, Canada, Denmark, Estonia, Finland, France, Iceland, Ireland, Germany, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Marshall Islands, Netherlands, New Zealand, Norway, Palau, Slovakia, Slovenia, Sweden, Switzerland, and the U.K.

 Global climate and human rights advocacy group NOW! launched #FridaysForFreedom in support of Hong Kong's pro-democracy movement.
 Participants are asked to stand in front of their country's Chinese embassy and consulate with related Hong Kong signage.